Event Schedule

 Diploma Presentation and Luncheon

 Undergraduate Houses.
 This event is where graduates' names will be called and diplomas will be presented.
 Tickets are not required to view the diploma ceremony but are required to partake in the lunch that occurs during this time.
 Graduating seniors should wear their regalia.
 Graduating seniors are allotted three free tickets for lunch and will require one of these tickets for themselves.
-Additional tickets can be purchased for $18.
+Additional tickets can be purchased for $25.
 Tickets are obtained by seniors at Senior Desk (see below).

 The order of the luncheon and diploma ceremony, as well as other program logistics, may vary by House or Community.
-Graduating students will learn more from their House regarding program plans, including the specific location.
+Graduating students will learn more from their House or Community regarding program plans, including the specific location.

 Back to Top